 Chat bots are an emerging trend in online customer service, sales, and marketing, and understanding which type of bot is right for your needs will help you invest your resources properly.
 In this post we will explain the core types of chat bots that can be used, discussing the functional differences between them to help you find the right one for your website.

-Maybe you have an Ecommerce clothing store and you want a chat bot that will guide the customer through a few simple, pre-determined choices.
-You may instead want a bot to be more conversational, trained to respond to any question the visitor asks.
-From a real estate chatbot to medical assistant bots to chatbots in banking, nearly every industry can find useful bots to enhance their website and the customer experience.
+Maybe you have an ecommerce clothing store and you want a chat bot that will guide the customer through a few simple, pre-determined choices.
+Or you may instead want a bot to be more conversational, trained to respond to any question the visitor asks.
+From a real estate chat bot to medical assistant bots to chat bots in banking, nearly every industry can find useful bots to enhance their website and the customer experience.

-Button based chat bots use a button-based menu system or navigational system to guide a visitor along a predetermined path.
-Think of these like a phone IVR system, where the automated voice is asking you if you want to make a payment or report a technical problem for example.
+“Menu-based,” “Button-based,” or “Rule-based” chat bots use a button menu or navigational system to guide a visitor along a predetermined path.
+Think of these like automated phone menu systems (or IVR), where the recorded voice is asking you if you want to make a payment or report a technical problem.
 Depending on what you choose, you are then presented with a further set of options to choose from.
-Button-based chat bots are like calling a customer service IVR, only presented in the venue of a chat window instead.
+Button-based chat bots are like calling a customer service, only presented in the venue of a chat window instead.